migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-08-30 Fri: Cotinued working on improving UI, TAM navigation, and user database for storing user data.
+Further continued with Tapswap testing and restructuring Hod1 repo files for cleaner code.

 2024-08-29 Thu: Continued with Hod1: implemented logic to block skipping/fastforwarding video, fixed react effect hook issue, updated UI [[PR here](https://github.com/rika97/Hod1/pull/5)].
 Further worked on updating UI (tested Tapswap for implementing navigation buttons) and working on user database to move from current heroku server.

 2024-08-28 Wed: Added video player for [Hod1 (miniApp branch)](https://github.com/rika97/Hod1/commits/miniApp/) using 'react-player', and implemented a tracker to keep track of user's viewing status for the video every fraction of a second to verify that they have indeed watched the video until the end.
 Production deploy that was earlier working stopped working correctly, reverted production commit to last working one and currently debugging issues (perhaps related to cache problems and Material-UI rendering.)